Many STIs have no symptoms. It's important to get tested if you think you may be at risk.

 - your general practice

 For information on how to find a service see How to get help with your sexual health.

 Abortion clinics, antenatal services and some gynaecology services may also offer a test.

-In some areas, you can order a free self-sampling kit from your local sexual health service.
+In many areas, free home self-sampling tests for gonorrhoea and chlamydia are available to order online.
 This is where you take your own sample and send it to be tested.

 If you have symptoms you should always get tested at a sexual health service.

 All tests are free through NHS services.
 Treatment is also free (see Treatment, below).

 Do I need to have a test to check the gonorrhoea has gone?

 Yes.
 This is very important as gonorrhoea can be resistant to antibiotics.
 You’ll need a follow up test 1-2 weeks after finishing the treatment to check it’s worked.
 Your doctor or nurse may also advise other tests.
 This is particularly important if: